S0852306/Surface-Fitting-Neural-Networks/README.md

  4. Root Mean Square Propagation (RMSprop)
  5. Broyden-Fletcher-Goldfarb-Shanno Method (BFGS)
 # User Guide
-"GeneralGuide.mlx" provide a a general workflow and detailed instructions on how to configure the solver.
+"GeneralGuide.mlx" provide a general workflow and detailed instructions on how to configure the solver.
 If you are not familiar with numerical optimization/deep learning, you can also use the following command to automatically configure the solver.
 ```
 % Network Structure Set Up